KarchevBorislav/Spring-Boot-3--Spring-6---Hibernate/README.md

 demosecurity - an Update on the previous project using DB for employees and also :
 -Store usage password and roles in DB(plain-text->encrypted)

+crudDemoOneToOneMapping:
+Simple OneToOne Mapping operations like:
+-Adding an Instructor to the DB
+-Finfing an Instructor by id
+-Deleting an Instructor via id

+crudDemoOneToOneMapping-BiDirectional:
+Covering Bderectional OneToOne